redwoodjs/redwood/docs/docs/background-jobs.md

 export const adapter = new PrismaAdapter({ db, logger })
 ```

 This is the adapter that the job runner itself will use to run your jobs if you don't override the adapter in the job itself.
-In most cases this will be the same for all jobs, but just be aware that you can user different adapters for different jobs if you really want!
+In most cases this will be the same for all jobs, but just be aware that you can use different adapters for different jobs if you really want!
 Exporting an `adapter` in this file is required for the job runner to start.

 ### Configuring All Jobs with `RedwoodJob.config`